reMamai/IoTedge/README.md

 3. mvconedge populates total blob items and top 10 blob items in table
 4. mvconedge sends commands: StartUpstream, StopUpstream, CleanBlob to UpstreamFromBlob module; reset to tempSensor module
 5. UpstreamFromBlob module starts in silent mode by default and execute commands from mvconedge module
+6. samodule sends reset command to tempSensor if the average machine temperature in a 30-second window reaches 70 degrees

 https://docs.microsoft.com/en-us/azure/iot-edge/